Edgar Fields

 Edgar Eugene Fields (born March 10, 1954) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He went to Lyndon Johnson High School in Texas.
-He played college football for the Texas A&M Aggies before being selected in the third round of the 1977 NFL draft.
+He played college football for the Texas A&M Aggies before being selected 63rd overall in the third round of the 1977 NFL draft.
 He played five seasons in the NFL for the Atlanta Falcons and the Detroit Lions.